-1.24 The Order forms part of the first CPOs brought forward in respect of the Scheme, in conjunction with the Ravensbury Order and the High Path Order and relates to land comprising part of the Eastfields Estate and includes the land shown shaded pink, edged red or shaded blue on the Order Map at Appendix 1 (the Order Land).
-As noted above, the Order Land comprises Phase 1 of the Eastfields Estate - see the Order Map at Appendix 1 and the indicative Phasing Plan at Appendix 4.
-The Order Land includes all of the new homes being proposed as part of the construction of Eastfields Phase 1.
+- 1.27 The Order forms part of the 2022 CPOs in conjunction with the Ravensbury Order and High Path Order and which are the first CPOs being brought forward in respect of the Scheme.
+The Order relates to land comprising part of the Eastfields Estate and includes the land shown shaded pink, edged red or shaded blue on the Order Map (the Order Land) (Document 2).
+The Order Land comprises Phase 1 of the Eastfields Estate and includes all of the new homes being proposed as part of that phase, together with the replacement ball-court and recreational facility agreement required pursuant to the Extant OPA S106 Agreement. - 1.28 In addition to the land interests that need to be acquired within Phase 1 of the Eastfields Estate, there are properties within the wider Eastfields Estate and around the perimeter of the Eastfields Estate which may have rights over the Order Land which may need to be acquired and/or over which new rights are required to undertake the development. - 1.29 The Council supports the Order; the acquisition of the Order Land will facilitate delivery of new and significantly improved housing for existing tenants and homeowners on part of the Eastfields Estate and will also enable regeneration of other parts of the Eastfields Estate to come forward, since the homes provided on the Order Land will enable the relocation of existing residents in subsequent phases of the Eastfields Estate regeneration. - 1.30 Phase 1 of the Eastfields Estate regeneration (of which the Order Land forms part), will facilitate the delivery of 201 new homes on the Eastfields Estate of which 143 (71%) will be affordable rented/social rented and 58 new homes will be private homes to replace existing private homes for resident homeowners.
+All of these new homes will be delivered on the Order Land.
+All of the 201 homes being provided are 100% replacement homes and will not be for sale.

-- 1.25 In addition to the land interests that need to be acquired within the relevant phases, there are properties within the wider Eastfields Estate and around the perimeter of the Eastfields Estate which may have rights over the Order Land which may need to be acquired and/or over which new rights are required to undertake the development. - 1.26 The Council supports the Order; the acquisition of the Order Land will facilitate delivery of new and significantly improved housing for existing tenants and homeowners on part of the Eastfields Estate and will also allow enable regeneration of other parts of the Eastfields Estate to come forward, since the homes provided on the Order Land will enable the relocation of existing residents in subsequent phases of the Eastfields Estate regeneration. - 1.27 Eastfields Phase 1 (which comprises the Order Land) will facilitate delivery of 201 new homes on the Eastfields Estate of which 143 (71%) new homes will be affordable rented/social rented and 58 new homes will be private homes to replace existing private homes for resident homeowners.
-All of these homes are part of the Order Land.
-Please note all 201 homes being provided as part of Phase 1 are 100% replacement homes.
-None of these new homes will be for sale. - 1.28 The overall forecasted break down of Phases in the Eastfields Estate is: - Phase 1:201 Homes (the breakdown is set out at paragraph 1.27 above) - Phase 2: 125 Homes (122 affordable homes and 3 private homes); and - Phase 3 474 Homes (467 private homes and 7 replacement homes); - 1.29 On 15 January 2018, the Council's Cabinet resolved 'in-principle' for the Council to use its compulsory purchase powers, if necessary, to bring forward the Scheme.
-This resolution was ratified by full Council on 7 February 2018, although full Council subsequently acknowledged on 2 February 2022, that their further ratification was not required in order to make future orders to carry out the Scheme, in line with the statutory framework governing the making of CPOs under section 226 of the Town and Country Planning Act 1990 and the Council's constitution.
-The Cabinet then passed a resolution on 21 March 2022 for the Council to make the Order as described in this Statement in respect of the Order Land specifically.
+- 1.31 The overall forecasted break down of Phases in the Eastfields Estate is: - Phase 1: 201 Homes (the breakdown is set out at paragraph 1.30 above); - Phase 2: 125 Homes (122 affordable homes and 3 private homes); - Phase 3 474 Homes (467 private homes and 7 replacement homes) - 1.32 On 15 January 2018, the Council's Cabinet resolved 'in-principle' for the Council to use its compulsory purchase powers, if necessary, to bring forward the Scheme (Document 7).
+This resolution was ratified by Full Council on 7 February 2018.
+Full Council subsequently acknowledged on 2 February 2022 that, in line with the statutory framework governing the making of CPOs under S.226 of the 1990 Act and the Council's constitution, Full Council's further ratification was not required in order to make future orders to carry out the Scheme.
+Cabinet then passed a resolution on 21 March 2022 for the Council to make the Order as described in this Statement in respect of the Order Land specifically (Documents 10 and 11).

-2 Eastfields Estate - Existing and Proposed Regeneration
+2 Eastfields Estate - existing and proposed regeneration

-The Estate - Existing
+The Estate - existing